 Bob Vila says it’s time to get your home ready for the winter.
 When Bob Vila speaks, we listen.
-Plan your home repair in Fort Collins now.
+Plan your home improvement in Fort Collins now.
 Get it done while the leaves fall and the candy corn flies.
 Then, enjoy a cozy and secure home when the temperatures drop.

 Here are a few Vila inspired tips for fall home maintenance: